BeIN media group CEO charged in corruption probe in France

 PARIS (AP) — The chief executive officer of media group beIN was handed preliminary charges of corruption as part of an investigation into the bidding process for the 2019 track world championships in Qatar, a judicial official said Wednesday.

+The official said Yousef Al-Obaidly was indicted on March 28 and also said former IAAF president Lamine Diack was handed preliminary charges of "passive corruption" in the same case.

-The official said Yousel Al-Obaidly was indicted on March 28.
-The official spoke on condition of anonymity because the case is ongoing.
+The official spoke on condition of anonymity because the case is ongoing

 In November 2016, Le Monde newspaper obtained documents showing that a former IAAF official received two payments totaling about $3.5 million from Qatari investors before the vote for the 2017 track world championships.